jchemile/jchemile/README.md

 ### Hi there 👋

+I'm a software developer who works with python 🐍 daily.
+I'm currently working in the data world.

+🤔 I'm looking for help to understand how to make a correct deployment to a cloud service and how it is related front end and backend.

+🌱 My side projects are related to the creation of web applications.

+📫 You can reach me my personal [Twitter](https://twitter.com/jchemile) and my personal [Linkedin](https://www.linkedin.com/in/jchemile/) in both my user is jchemile.

+⚡ Fun fact: You can find me on GoodReads, thinking about literature📚 or dance👯.

 <!--
 **jchemile/jchemile** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.